 PC users who also own an Apple MacBook or iMac with Magic Trackpad probably aware of the default two-finger scrolling feature of the Mac.
 That is, while using a Mac, a user can use two fingers to vertically or horizontally scroll a webpage or a window.

-Users who own both Mac as well as PC, and constantly need to switch between these computers might want to enable two-finger scrolling feature on Windows as well to avoid confusion.
+Users who own both Mac as well as PC, and constantly need to switch between these computers might want to enable the two-finger scrolling feature on Windows as well to avoid confusion.

 Luckily, two-finger scrolling is enabled by default in Windows 10 on supported PCs.
 That is, if your PC’s touchpad supports the two-finger scroll feature, it’s enabled by default.

 Unfortunately, two-finger scrolling isn’t supported by all Windows laptops.
 That said, there is a workaround out there to enable two-finger scrolling even if your laptop’s touchpad does not support it out of the box.

 In simple words, you can enable two-finger scrolling on all laptops.
 Follow the below-mentioned instructions to enable two-finger scrolling on Windows 10/8.1 laptops.

 Method 1 – enable two-finger scrolling via Settings

 Method 2 – turn on two-finger scrolling for Synaptics touchpad

 Method 3 – enable two-finger scrolling using third-party software